Troubleshoot Bounced Emails

 4. Temporary Un-deliverables

-soft bounce occurs when the server rejects an email due to temporary conditions such as a full inbox, a connection issue or the size of the email is too large.
+A soft bounce occurs when the server rejects an email due to temporary conditions such as a full inbox, a connection issue or the size of the email is too large.

 Most email services will attempt to resend messages that soft bounce.
 Hubspot for example, will attempt to resend emails that have soft bounced for up to 72 hours until the message is either successfully delivered or it fails permanently.